Wichita Airport Authority hoping potential grant will help amidst pilot shortage

 Romo says many airlines are resorting to replacing smaller airplanes with bigger ones to offset that shortage.
 According to the Wichita Airport Authority, the number of seats this upcoming quarter will increase by 4% over the same time in 2019.
 However, the number of flights will decrease by 7%.

-Several aviation programs, like Hesston College’s School of Aviation in South-Central Kansas, are working to remedy the shortage.
+Several aviation programs, like Hesston College’s School of Aviation, are working to remedy the shortage.
 Hesston College currently has 32 students in its aviation program.

 “They may range from two to four years that are consistent with our academic degree programs, but flight training may take longer dependent upon the student progress,” Baker said.